David Adger: Research and career

 Adger became a lecturer at the University of York in 1993.
 In 2002 Adger moved to the Queen Mary University of London, where he had been appointed Reader in Linguistics.
 He was appointed Professor of Linguistics in 2006.

 His research considers the science of language, and whether human brains create language because of our ability to recognise patterns or because of a specifically linguistic ability.
 He has investigated the nature of grammatical structure and the relationship between sociolinguistic theories and syntactic structure.

-From 2006-9 Adger held a Leverhulme Major Research Fellowship investigating “The Grammar-Meaning Connection”.
+From 2006 to 2009 Adger held a Leverhulme Major Research Fellowship investigating “The Grammar-Meaning Connection”.

 In 2015, Adger was elected as the seventeenth president of the Linguistics Association of Great Britain.
 He visited the University of Maryland, College Park in 2016, where he delivered a series of lectures discussing minimalist syntax, semantics and merge.

-From 2020-22 Adger held a Leverhulme Major Research Fellowship for his project "Simplifying and Restricting Syntax".
+From 2020 to 2022 Adger held a Leverhulme Major Research Fellowship for his project "Simplifying and Restricting Syntax".

 In July 2020, Adger was a notable signee on a petition for the removal of Steven Pinker from the Linguistic Society of America’s honorary status as Fellow of the society.

 Adger has created fictional languages for several television productions, including Beowulf: Return to the Shieldlands and Nautilus.